Are Your Medicare Marketing Materials Compliant?

 Insurance companies and agents are tasked with remaining compliant with the Centers for Medicare & Medicaid Services (CMS) while marketing their services.
 It makes sense on the surface, but the details may need some clarifying.

-When getting creative with marketing materials, agents still have to be mindful of how they’re representing themselves as it pertains to the Medicare Advantage & Part D Communication Requirements.
-In 2022, CMS created new requirements for agents and brokers, who are now considered third-party marketing organizations (TPMOs), affecting marketing materials.
-During 2023, CMS continued to refine their marketing rules and changes introduced the year prior.
+You may be brainstorming the best Medicare Advantage marketing ideas, but when getting creative with materials, agents still have to be mindful of how they’re representing themselves as it pertains to the Medicare Advantage & Part D Communication Requirements and CMS Medicare marketing guidelines.

-We’ve put together a few common compliance questions and answers to help you navigate these requirements.
+We’ve put together a few common compliance questions and answers to help you navigate CMS’ marketing requirements for agents.

 Q: First, what’s required of agents before engaging in Medicare marketing or sales?